-It’s that time of year again - time to spring your clocks forward this Sunday.
+It’s that time of year again - time to spring your clocks forward on March 10th.
 I know that some of you are panicking about how the time change will affect your child’s sleep schedule.
 No need to worry because I have your back!
-Here are some simple techniques that will help make your child’s adjustment to the new time as easy as the spring breeze…..
+Here are some simple techniques that will help make your child’s adjustment to the new time as easy as the spring breeze…

 Step 1 - Do nothing.
 I recommend not changing your clocks Saturday night.
 Instead, wake-up, drink your coffee (if you’re lucky), eat breakfast and then adjust the clocks.
 That way your family will gradually adjust to the new time throughout the day as opposed to being smacked in the face by it on Sunday morning.

 Step 3 - What about naps?
-Don’t worry, I would never forget about naps, which as one client told me stands for “necessary adult peace sessions”. :) You will use the same “halfsies” approach.
-Put your child down for their first (or only) nap a half hour later starting on Sunday.
-The only difference is that you will do this for four days in a row and then change back to the normal time on the fifth day.
+Don’t worry, I would never forget about naps, which as one client told me stands for “necessary adult peace sessions.” :) You will use the same “halfsies” approach.
+Put your child down for her first (or only) nap a half hour later starting on Sunday.
+Then either follow your child’s wake windows to time the rest of her naps or if you’re using a clock schedule, continue to put your child down a half hour later.
+You will follow this schedule for four days in a row and then change back to the normal time on the fifth day.
 For example, if your child’s first nap is at 10:00 AM, you will put your child to down at 10:30 AM on Sunday, Monday, Tuesday, Wednesday and then on Thursday move it back to 10:00 AM.
 You will handle any additional naps in the same manner.

 I hope this helps!
 The most important thing to remember is that it may take your child a week or even two to become fully adjusted to the new time.
 In the meantime, just make sure to have plenty of patience and “mommy juice” on hand.